MongoDB, Inc.

 Cost of Subscription Revenue.
 Cost of subscription revenue primarily includes third-party cloud infrastructure expenses for our database-as-a-service solutions.
 We expect our cost of subscription revenue to increase in absolute dollars as our subscription revenue increases and, depending on the results of Atlas, our cost of subscription revenue may increase as a percentage of subscription revenue as well.
 Cost of subscription revenue also includes personnel costs, including salaries, bonuses and benefits and stock-based compensation, for employees associated with our subscription arrangements principally related to technical support and allocated shared costs, as well as depreciation and amortization.

 Cost of Services Revenue.
-Cost of services revenue primarily includes personnel costs, including salaries, bonuses and benefits and stock-based compensation, for employees associated with our professional service contracts, as well as, travel costs, allocated shared costs and depreciation and amortization.
+Cost of services revenue primarily includes personnel costs, including salaries, bonuses and benefits, and stock‑based compensation, for employees associated with our professional service contracts, as well as, travel costs, the costs of contracted third-party consultants, allocated shared costs and depreciation and amortization.
 We expect our cost of services revenue to increase in absolute dollars as our services revenue increases.

 Gross Profit and Gross Margin